brentlintner/linus/TRACKER.md

 ## Current

-* Allow using a specific model depending on project (use a .linrc file?)

 * Compact/File Rework
+    * Need to ideally keep prompts <200K characters for better pricing
+        * Auto compact option?
+    * Should consider dynamic putting it together with vector etc
     * Always merge multiple parts into one file after LLM sends it
     * Bug: Add file metadata start to incomplete file block?
-    * Should consider dynamic putting it together with vector etc

     * Refresh should run $compact first so it "prunes all files in the conversation history"

+* Allow using a specific model depending on project (use a .linrc file?)

 * Prompt Issues
     * Still has trouble refactoring when it's all in a file and very related (i.e. a method)
     * Still has trouble waiting for confirmation or not waiting even
         * i.e. if it's vague or unclear, like "sounds good about this part of your solution", or "let's do this" or "let's try that"
+        * modify the last instruction to say if my last message was a confirmation, then you can proeeced, else wait for confirmation
     * Still hallucinating and writing both our conversations.
 Should make that more forceful or even re-add it to my own reply?
         * Possible it is because of the "wait before coding" prompt and it's not clear enough
         * --> possible the massive amount of files, and it lost context